Home » Money management » Budgeting

 #1.
 Collect and keep all your receipts for several months

-If in doubt, have a look at the picture above.
-Don’t panic though: you can stuff all these receipts in a bag somewhere and forget about them until you’ve been through, and completed, the next step on this list.
+If in doubt, look at the picture above.
+Don’t panic, though: you can stuff all these receipts in a bag somewhere and forget about them until you’ve completed the next step on this list.

 #2.
 Look at your bank statement for six months

 Are you ready to give up?
-I know how you feel but please stick with me.
-This one sounds much worse than it is.
-Particularly if you have electronic banking (and I’m thinking that most people today bank electronically.)
+I know how you feel, but please stick with me.
+This one sounds much worse than it is, particularly if you have electronic banking (and I think most people today bank electronically).

-If you don’t have electronic banking you should do.
-Go on your bank’s website and check it out.
-Once this is sorted you can continue working on the successful budget that will transform your finances.
+If you don’t have electronic banking, you should do it.
+Go to your bank’s website and check it out.
+Once this is sorted, you can continue working on the successful budget that will transform your finances.

-If you already use electronic banking, I can tell you exactly what I did yesterday.
+If you already use electronic banking, I can tell you precisely what I did yesterday.
 Here it is:

-• Went on the site with my current (checking) account;
+• I went on the site with my current (checking) account;

 • Downloaded the data of all transactions for the last six months;